The 'Intercompany Transactions UAE' Search Guide: 5 Transfer Pricing Rules for Tech Groups

 Why it matters: Transfer pricing is not just a guideline; it is a strict legal requirement.

 The IT Context: Failing to maintain proper transfer pricing documentation or deliberately mispricing intercompany transactions can result in significant administrative penalties and the recalculation of your taxable income by the FTA.
-This can lead to unexpected tax bills and reputational damage.

 Conclusion